Forcing the Prosecution to Provide Evidence

 A case involving an allegation of a sexual offence is very rarely simple or straightforward.
-In fact, every aspect of a sexual offence case is complex, raising may issues for the prosecution and defence when it comes to legal arguments and evidence.
+In fact, every aspect of a sexual offence case is complex, raising many issues for the prosecution and defence when it comes to legal arguments and evidence, and your defence statement.

 Senior and specialist legal representation at all stages, from the first police interview, through the investigation stage and during all court hearings, ensures the best protection for the accused.
 Whilst it is not the purpose of this website to detail every aspect of the prosecution or defence process, or explain every part of the law of evidence, it is worth noting the importance of defence statements.

 A defence statement provides an opportunity for the defence, if the defendant intends to, to comment on the evidence presented so far by the prosecution and set out any points and issues that the defence team want to be brought to the prosecution and court’s notice.

 A correctly drafted defence statement (and we do mean correctly drafted by a solicitor that understands their importance) will involve a deep understanding of the facts of the case including any forensic analysis, independent forensic investigation, credibility and reliability of prosecution witnesses, the accuracy of the prosecution evidence etc.

 A properly drafted defence statement may result in the case being dropped by the prosecution at an earlier stage of the case than would otherwise be possible such as before defence witnesses are required to give evidence.

 Issues that may occur to the prosecution through a defence statement

 Issues that may be brought to the prosecution’s attention by the use of a defence case statement include;

 - False or exaggerated allegations, which may be due to false memory or arising out of malice.

 - Medical evidence that supports the defence case.
 This will involve information about the defendant that would not be known by the prosecution, such as illnesses that affect sexual performance.